ChelseaScottCyber/entra-id-saml-sso-lab/README.md

 # Microsoft Entra ID SAML Single Sign-On Lab

-This lab demonstrates how SAML-based single sign-on can be configured in Microsoft Entra ID.
+This lab demonstrates how to configure SAML-based Single Sign-On (SSO) using Microsoft Entra ID (Azure AD).

-The goal was to create an enterprise application, assign a user, configure SAML authentication, and verify that SSO works.
+The objective was to create an enterprise application, assign a user, configure SAML authentication settings, and test the SSO login.

 ---

 ## Tools Used

-Microsoft Entra ID (Azure AD)
+- Microsoft Entra ID (Azure AD)

 ---